pascallaliberte/sharpen.page/hangout.md

 title: Let's build and talk for an hour
 class: offerings
 show_breadcrumb: true
-open: false
+open: true
 ---

 {% if page.open %}
 I currently have my chat open.
 Come and hang out, talk about what we're building.
-Today I'm trying out Hotwire.
+Today I'm practicing Hotwire some more.

 <a href="https://sharpen-page-office-hours.herokuapp.com/" class="cta-btn" target="_blank">Join the chat</a>